chilam27/Boston_Housing_Prices/README.md

 # Predict Boston Housing Prices

-Analyzing and predict Boston housing prices using data scraped from Trulia using advanced regression models.
+Analyzing and predict Boston housing prices using data scraped from trulia.com using advanced regression models.
 I will go in depth for all the processes of this project: using `Beautiful Soup` to scrape data, analyzing and comparing different regression models (`Linear`, `Lasso`, `Random Forest`, `XGBoost`), and building an API using `Flask`.

 ## Background and Motivation

+My goal for this project is to use the best regression model to predict Boston housing prices on Trulia based on the number of features the source provides.
+By the end of the project, I am hoping to be able to answer these questions:
+* What are the features that have high effect on to the rent of a property?
+Does the _neighborhood_ of the property has any effect?
+* How good is our prediction for the rent of the property?

 Since I have done a simple regression model with my previous project (["GDP_Fertility_Mortality_Relation"](https://github.com/chilam27/GDP_Fertility_Mortality_Relation/edit/master/README.md)), I wanted to improve my skill sets and prediction's accuracy even more.
 In this project, I had three main focuses:
 1. Learn how to scrape website with Python.